 A router that has formerly been the Designated Router for a network, but is no longer, should flush the network-LSA that it had previously originated.
 This LSA is no longer used in the routing table calculation.
 It is flushed by prematurely incrementing the LSA's age to MaxAge and reflooding (see Section 14.1).
 In addition, in those rare cases where a router's Router ID has changed, any network-LSAs that were originated with the router's previous Router ID must be flushed.
-Since the router may have no idea what it's previous Router ID might have been, these network-LSAs are indicated by having their Link State ID equal to one of the router's IP interface addresses and their Advertising Router equal to some value other than the router's current Router ID (see Section 13.4 for more details).
+Since the router may have no idea what it's previous Router ID might have been, these network-LSAs are indicated by having their Link State ID equal to one of the router's IP interface addresses and their Advertising Router ID (see Section 13.4 for more details).